Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Dawnguard Arsenal](https://www.nexusmods.com/skyrimspecialedition/mods/25094) `2.0.0` - Expands the weapons in the Dawnguard Arsenal, which are used by Dawnguard NPCs and craftable by the player.

+- :new: [Mercenary Light Iron Armor](https://www.nexusmods.com/skyrimspecialedition/mods/59897) `2.2.0` - New light armor for your mercenaries and bounty hunters.

 - [More Craftable Equipment](https://www.nexusmods.com/skyrimspecialedition/mods/44666) `2.0.0` - Craft all kinds of clothing items with the new crafting station, the Weaving Loom.

 - [Winter Is Coming SSE - Cloaks](https://www.nexusmods.com/skyrimspecialedition/mods/4933) `2.0.0` - Winter Is Coming SSE - Cloaks adds lore friendly cloaks and hoods into the world through the use of level lists and crafting, this will add more diversity to the game while keeping the "feel" of Skyrim.